samsorrahman/Employee_Register_system_with_python_Django/README.md

 ## Features

-- Users can sign up and log in to the application.
-- Users can join and register for meetups.
+ The application typically includes the following features:

+1. Employee registration: Users can create new employee records by providing basic information such as fullname, mobile, emp_code, and position.

-- Users can view a list of all upcoming meetups.
+2. Employee listing: Users can view a list of all employees that have been registered in the system.
+The list may include basic information such as fullname and mobile.

+3. Employee update: Users can update the information of an employee by editing their details.
+This includes updating their fullname, mobile, emp_code, and position.

+4. Employee delete: Users can delete an employee record from the system if they are no longer employed.

 ## Installation